drush-ops/drush/docs/cm.md

     $ drush @dev config-merge @stage --git --branch=stage

-## Using Git Format-Patch

-If the remote server cannot push commits to the central git repository, then you can use the --format-patch option.

-**Requirements:**

-- The congfiguration files on the staging server must be under git version control.
-- The base commit must be identified.
-- Path to configuration folder must be the same for both sites (Drupal multisites not supported).
-- ssh access to the remote server is required.

-**Usage:**

-    $ drush @dev config-merge @stage --format-patch --base=E

 ## Using rsync to Copy all of the Configuration Files

-Finally, if the remote server contains only the deployed files, and no local repository exists (.git folder not deployed), then you can merge via rsync.
+If the remote server cannot push commits to the central git repository, then you can use the rsync mechanism (the default).

 **Requirements:**

 - ssh access to the remote server is required.
 - Merged changes should be deployed back to the remote server before more remote configuration changes are made.
-Otherwise, the next run of `config-merge` will back out configuration changes made on the dev machine.
+Otherwise, the next run of `config-merge` will back out any additional configuration changes made on the dev machine.

 **Usage:**